 Top row: Exhibition opening at Solander Gallery - February 2020.

-Bottom row: Wall installation at Solander Gallery, "Tube Mapper", 44 x 34cm, original acrylic, spray paint and mixed media in custom tray frame.
+Bottom row: Wall installation, "Tube Mapper", 44 x 34cm, original acrylic, spray paint and mixed media in custom tray frame.

 Formally it was important to place these works in the city environment around me, and a main concern was aesthetics through materiality.
 I deliberately worked with artificial materials like spray paint, lurid colour and plastified acrylic to evoke the sensation of urban immersion.
 I wanted to reference the city with the spray-painted graffitti gestures and cacophony of fractured bright visual information all in fierce competition for your attention.
 The eye moves across the picture plane without rest, the compositions do not allow it does not find a place to settle.